Creamy avocados smashed onto golden toast & topped with smoked mackerel, spring onions & zesty lime. Heaven in every bite!

 I’m no hipster, but I do have a long history with avocados!
-My parents were always pretty adventurous with food so I must have eaten them as a toddler, even though they were still quite exotic in the UK at that time.
+My parents were pretty adventurous with food so I must have eaten them as a toddler, even though they were still quite exotic in the UK at that time.
 I remember a trip to London to visit family when I was very little, and going to the cafe in John Lewis.
-In the fridge were half avocados filled with prawn cocktail (how very 70s!) and I asked if I could have one without the prawns (not kosher).
+In the fridge were half avocados filled with prawn cocktail (how very 70s!) and I asked if I could have one without the prawns (since they’re not kosher).
 The lady behind the counter seemed quite shocked by a 4 year old demanding something as sophisticated as an avocado!

 I was in a super-cool hipster coffee place with some friends recently, and we had to laugh when 80% of the menu was avocado toast – avocado toast with egg, avocado toast with smoked salmon, avocado toast with radishes… endless variations.
 Of course the toast was sourdough.
 Two hipster birds with one stone, right there.

 My own homemade avocado toast uses whatever bread I have to hand, which is usually a sliced wholemeal or 50:50 loaf.
 I like to squash the avocado on with a fork rather than slice it – the slices always seem to fall off when I eat it!
-I think smoked mackerel goes amazingly well with avocado – try this pate if you have any fish & avocado left over.
+Personally, I think smoked mackerel goes amazingly well with avocado – try this pate if you have any fish & avocado left over.

 I hadn’t planned to blog this, as it’s not really a ‘recipe’ as such, more of a suggestion of delicious things to eat together.
 Well, maybe that’s what a recipe is.
 Anyway, I snapped some pics on my phone but it was SO delicious, I decided to share it here.
-You’re welcome 🙂

 This makes two slices of avocado toast, which I’d say serves one.
-A perfect brunch, lunch or even breakfast for a
+A perfect brunch, lunch or even breakfast for a summer’s day.

 Take the stress out of meal planning!
 Get deliciously easy, family-friendly recipes like this one delivered straight to your inbox.
 Click here to sign up.
 (I’ll never pass on your email address to anyone.)